Galitie/habit-hatcher/README.md

 # Try it here
 https://habit-hatcher.onrender.com

+# Info
+Habit hatcher is a React App that uses local storage to store your tasks.
+Complete all your tasks to hatch a monster!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).